PureBasic

 I think PB can have its place, it's quite unique and I don't know of anything else directly comparable.

-It can be a handy tool if you are an hobbyist or a nostalgic BASIC programmer, or if you simply like BASIC languages and you want a small, fast, compact environment to code in without distractions or layers of added complexity, if you just dislike OOP, or if you normally use more complex languages and you are looking for a tool to quickly write support utilities, etc.
+It can be a handy tool if you are an hobbyist or a nostalgic programmer, if you miss the nice days of Turbo Pascal 3.0 like myself, or if you simply like BASIC languages and you want a small, fast, compact environment to code in without distractions or layers of added complexity, if you just dislike OOP, or if you normally use more complex languages and you are looking for a tool to quickly write support utilities, etc.

-Don't expect the core language to evolve, I finally gave up on that and I no longer waste my time in the forum discussing what could be done and how.
+Don't expect the core language to meaningfully evolve, I gave up on that and I no longer waste my time in the forum discussing what could be done and how.

-If you have certain expectations you should move on to something else, even at the cost of an initially steeper learning curve.
+If you have certain expectations which are not currently reflected in the language, you should move on to something else even at the cost of an initially steeper learning curve.

-If you are happy with its current state, you can enjoy the positives I listed before.
+If you are happy with its current state, you can enjoy the positives I listed before and even have some genuine fun with it, I certainly do.

 Now it's time for you to try it and make your mind about it.

-Read the subsections of the forum dedicated to reporting bugs, look at the kind of reported bugs, how old they are, the replies or lack thereof, and read the manual once from top to bottom (very few do it, and it shows in the forum).
+Read the subsections of the forum dedicated to reporting bugs, look at the kind of reported bugs, how old they are, the replies or lack thereof, and read the manual once from top to bottom (very few do it).

 Most of all, try the whole package for a while, create a small but real project with it and consider the pros and cons of your experience.